MakeSchool-Tutorials/SA-2016-Apps-Lectures/P9-User-Testing/content.md

 ---
-title: "Help Queue & Effective Questions"
+title: "User Testing Guidelines"
-slug: help-queue
+slug: user-testing-2016
 ---

 This lecture covers how ask effective questions and use the help queue.